mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 | 6   | 2   | 10     |
 | 5   | 5   | 15     |

+answer:

+---

-An MLP with three hidden layers and linear activation functions can be approximated by a Perceptron 1.
+**question**: An MLP with three hidden layers and linear activation functions can be approximated by a Perceptron 1.
 Always 2.
 Sometimes 3.
 Never

+answer:

+---

-An output of a convolutional layer is larger when 1.
+**question**: An output of a convolutional layer is larger when 1.
 Padding decreases 2.
 Padding increases 3.
 Stride decreases 4.
 Stride increases

+answer:

+---

-Which approaches can help to improve the performance of a neural network?
+**question**: Which approaches can help to improve the performance of a neural network?
 1. Get more test data 2.
 Use holdout instead of cross-validation 3.
 Increase the number of training epochs 4.
 Add dropout for testing 5.
 Change the learning rate

+answer:

+---

-Which of the following classification methods uses majority voting?
+**question**: Which of the following classification methods uses majority voting?
 1. k-NN 2.
 Decision Trees 3.
 Bayesian Networks 4.
 Random Forests 5.
 An ensemble of an SVM, Logistic Regression and an MLP with two hidden layers than outputs the prediction of the model with the highest confidence 6.
 All of the above 7.
 None of the above

+answer:

+---

-In this course, we briefly discussed a neural network architecture whose outputs are aimed at having the same values the same as their inputs.
+**question**: In this course, we briefly discussed a neural network architecture whose outputs are aimed at having the same values the same as their inputs.
 How is that architecture called?
 1. Generative Adversarial Network 2.
 Autoencoder 3.
 Bayesian Network 4.
 Recurrent Neural Network 5.
 None of the above

+answer:

+---

-Which of the following is a data augmentation method?
+**question**: Which of the following is a data augmentation method?
 1. Image normalisation 2.
 SIFT 3.
 Max Pooling 4.
 Holdout method 5.
 Convolution 6.
 Cross Validation 7.
 All of the above 8.
 None of the above

+answer:

 # 2023-10-20

-Usually state of the art AutoML systems use grid search to find best hyperparameters
+**question**: Usually state of the art AutoML systems use grid search to find best hyperparameters

+answer:

+---

-The epsilon-greedy action selection for the k-armed bandit problem does not try inferior action
+**question**: The epsilon-greedy action selection for the k-armed bandit problem does not try inferior action

+answer:

+---

-When knn is used for predicting numeric values the majority voting is applied
+**question**: When knn is used for predicting numeric values the majority voting is applied

+answer:

+---

-F-score is an important performance metric that is used for evaluating regression techniques
+**question**: F-score is an important performance metric that is used for evaluating regression techniques

+answer:

+---

-Chain Rule does not simplify calculation of probabilities in Bayesian Networks
+**question**: Chain Rule does not simplify calculation of probabilities in Bayesian Networks

+answer:

+---

-“Off-the-shell” is a transfer learning technique that uses the output of layers from a deep-learning architecture as input for a shallow model
+**question**: “Off-the-shell” is a transfer learning technique that uses the output of layers from a deep-learning architecture as input for a shallow model

+answer:

+---

-A Perceptron with Soft Margin can solve the XOR-problem
+**question**: A Perceptron with Soft Margin can solve the XOR-problem

+answer:

+---

-Back propagation is a method for training a Perceptron
+**question**: Back propagation is a method for training a Perceptron

+answer:

+---

-Categorical data should be normalized before training a knn
+**question**: Categorical data should be normalized before training a knn

+answer: True

+- correction: categorical features should be Z-score normalized after one-hot-encoding if you want to compute a distance in models such as knn.
+- categorical features should be one-hot encoded but not normalized post encoding.
+- normalizing them will destroy their meaning, as they are binary flags.

+---

-LSTM is a form of Deep Neural Network
+**question**: LSTM is a form of Deep Neural Network

+answer:

+---

-The computation of bagging can be easily parallelized
+**question**: The computation of bagging can be easily parallelized

+answer:

+- bagging (bootstrap aggegating) = parallel evaluation of independent models
+- boosting = sequential evaluation of models

+---

-Tree pruning performed after training aims at decreasing the variance of the tree, while it can also decrease its performance on the train set
+**question**: Tree pruning performed after training aims at decreasing the variance of the tree, while it can also decrease its performance on the train set

+answer:

+---

-In AdaBoost, the wights are randomly initialized
+**question**: In AdaBoost, the wights are randomly initialized

+answer:

+---

-Consider a k-armed bandit problem with k=4 actions, denoted 1,2,3 and 4.
+**question**: Consider a k-armed bandit problem with k=4 actions, denoted 1,2,3 and 4.
 Consider applying this problem to a bandit algorithm using epsilon-greedy action selection, sample-average action-value estimates, and initial estimates of Q1(a)=4 for all.
 Suppose the initial sequence of actions and reward is A1=1, R1=-2, A2=1, R2=2, A3=2, R3=2, A4=1, R4=-1, A5=2, R5=1.
 On some of these steps the epsilon case may have occurred, causing an action to be selected at random.
 On which time step this definitely occurred? a) t2,t4 b) t3,t4 c) t2,t4 d) t1,t2

+answer:

+---

-Which feature of the dataset would be selected by the 1R algorithm? a) F1 b) F2 c) F3
+**question**: Which feature of the dataset would be selected by the 1R algorithm? a) F1 b) F2 c) F3

 | Instance | F1  | F2  | F3  | Class |
 | -------- | --- | --- | --- | ----- |